Top 10 Busiest Airports in the World

 Key Features

-• Passenger Traffic: DFW Airport serves over 81 million passengers annually.
+• Passenger Traffic: The airport serves around 78-85 million passengers annually.

 London Heathrow Airport